 Tanigawadake Tenjindaira Ski Resort

 The Tenjindaira Ski Resort has been somewhat of a well kept secret relative to the sea of high profile Japan ski resorts.
 The Tanigawadake Tenjindaira Ski Resort is a mouthful, so it’s not surprising that the locals just call it Tenjin.
-Or for the 2024-25 season the resort is attempting to rebrand itself as "Mt.
+Or in more recent times it's been rebranded as "Mt.
 T by Hoshino Resort"!

 Tenjindaira is renowned for receiving massive amounts of snow!
 Tenjin daira in the ancient Japanese language means “powder paradise”.
 OK maybe that’s not quite truthful, but “tenjin” does mean a “sky or weather god”.
 And Tanigawadake Tenjin certainly gets the weather in full force – all that snow doesn’t come from fine weather!